Determine a bid strategy based on your goals

 - Target Outranking Share: This is an automated bid strategy that lets you choose a domain that you want to outrank so that your ad is displayed above that domain’s ads, or shows when that domain’s ad does not.
 You can set how often you want to outrank that domain, and Google Ads automatically sets your Search bids to help meet that target.
 Learn more About Target Outranking Share bidding.

-- Cost-per-thousand viewable impressions (vCPM): This is a manual bidding strategy that you can use if your ads are designed to increase awareness, but not necessarily generate clicks or traffic.
-It lets you set the highest amount that you want to pay for each 1,000 viewable ad impressions on the Google Display Network. vCPM bidding probably isn't for you if the goal of your campaign is a direct response from customers, like buying a product or filling in a form.
+- vCPM: This is a manual bidding strategy you can use if your ads are designed to increase awareness, but not necessarily generate clicks or traffic.
+It lets you set the highest amount you want to pay for each 1,000 viewable ad impressions on the Google Display Network.
 Learn more About vCPM bidding.

 Here are some cases in which we'd recommend manual vCPM bidding: